 You can find your Congress peoples’ addresses via the following link:

 One last quick note to help with sorting all the mail: On the back of the envelope clearly print: Congressional Order 101

-Once you have mailed off your Order, then tell your family, friends, co-workers, teachers, etc.. about Congressional Order 101, or better yet, just send them a link to this page.
+Once you have mailed your Order, then tell your family, friends, co-workers, teachers, etc.. about Congressional Order 101, or better yet, just send them a link to this page.

 While I have no doubt this will eventually have the backing of the Majority, there are a few things that I believe may prolong it happening:

 Please don’t get hung up on the wording in the Order.
 This is an indirect initiative.
 The Order is not going to be the actual wording of the law that Congress is being ordered to create.
-So if you don’t like the way I worded it, or think I should have added or left stuff out, don’t worry, Congress will be taking care of those details when they draft the actual legislation.
+So if you don’t like the way I worded it, or think I should have added or left stuff out, don’t worry, Congress will be taking care of those details when they draft and debate the actual legislation.

 Please don’t change the wording of the Order.
-If we try sending a bunch of different “orders” to Congress, none of these separate orders will gain the majority backing we may need to make this happen.
-In addition to the Order tho, if people would like to offer additional ideas, simply title a separate page: Addendum (or something like this) – and write your ideas out on these pages and include it with your Order.
+If we try sending a bunch of different “orders” to Congress, none of these separate orders will gain the Majority backing we may need to make this happen.
+In addition to the Order though, if people would like to offer additional ideas, simply title a separate page: Addendum (or something like this) – and write your ideas out on these pages and include it with your Order.
 Do your best to keep it brief, Congress people (and staff) already have too much reading to do.

 I hope I have clearly explained the tax free & tuition free solution to all educational funding.